-- The receiving service contact details and follow up appointment details must be noted in the consumer's transferring service medical record prior to transfer. - Unless a consumer does not grant permission for mental health service providers to contact their carers and /-or families, prior to the transfer of a consumer's care, the transferring service Principal Service Provider (PSP) or equivalent, must notify (at and the state of t the minimum) and preferably consult with the consumer's carers and family regarding the pending transfer of care.
+- The receiving service contact details and follow up appointment details must be noted in the consumer's transferring service medical record prior to transfer. - Unless a consumer does not grant permission for mental health service providers to contact-their-carers and /-or-families, prior to the transfer of a consumer's care, the transferring service Principal Service Provider (PSP) or equivalent, must notify (at the minimum) and preferably consult with the consumer's carers and family regarding the pending transfer of care.